Virulence: Virulent viruses

 Virus virulence factors allow it to replicate, modify host defenses, and spread within the host, and they are toxic to the host.

 They determine whether infection occurs and how severe the resulting viral disease symptoms are.
 Viruses often require receptor proteins on host cells to which they specifically bind.
 Typically, these host cell proteins are endocytosed and the bound virus then enters the host cell.
 Virulent viruses such as HIV, which causes AIDS, have mechanisms for evading host defenses.
 HIV infects T-helper cells, which leads to a reduction of the adaptive immune response of the host and eventually leads to an immunocompromised state.
 Death results from opportunistic infections secondary to disruption of the immune system caused by AIDS.
 Some viral virulence factors confer ability to replicate during the defensive inflammation responses of the host such as during virus-induced fever.
 Many viruses can exist inside a host for long periods during which little damage is done.
 Extremely virulent strains can eventually evolve by mutation and natural selection within the virus population inside a host.
-The term "neurovirulent" is used for viruses such as rabies and herpes simplex which can invade the nervous system and cause disease there.
+The term neurovirulent is used for viruses such as rabies and herpes simplex which can invade the nervous system and cause disease there.

 Extensively studied model organisms of virulent viruses include virus T4 and other T-even bacteriophages which infect Escherichia coli and a number of related bacteria.

 The lytic life cycle of virulent bacteriophages is contrasted by the temperate lifecycle of temperate bacteriophages.

-Evolution

-According to evolutionary medicine, optimal virulence increases with horizontal transmission (between non-relatives) and decreases with vertical transmission (from parent to child).
-This is because the fitness of the host is bound to the fitness in vertical transmission but is not so bound in horizontal transmission.